indriyanipuspita/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'Hi!
 I’m a UI/UX Designer, Author, Lifelong Learner, and Tech Enthusiast.'
     subtitle: >-
-      This is my space — I’m sharing it all with you to showcase my passion for design, storytelling, and technology.
+      This is my space.
+I’m sharing it all with you to showcase my passion for design, storytelling, and technology.
 Over the years, I’ve crafted digital experiences, written meaningful narratives, and continuously explored the ever-evolving tech world.
 Scroll down to see more about my journey,